Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 Gregor Jack, learning and development consultant and former CARE Capacity Building Coordinator.
 He has extensive experience in designing and delivering training that gets measurable results for organisations.

 Robyn Baron, gender in emergencies specialist.
-Robyn has worked as a gender consultant for 17 years.
+Robyn has worked as a gender expert for 17 years.
 She is a highly skilled learning specialist and facilitator.

 What participants said about this course

 “I feel I'm becoming a member of a network of gender champions around the world. ”